IvanDerlich/tic-tac-toe-ruby/README.md

 https://www.ruby-lang.org/en/documentation/installation/

--Open you terminal in a folder or your choise and then run:
+-Open your terminal in a folder or your choice and then run:

 git clone git@github.com:IvanDerlich/Tictactoe.git